4anti/Roblox-Fastflag-Manager/README.md

 - **⚡ Instant Indexing**: Search through thousands of FFlags in milliseconds.
 - **🛠️ Smart Presets**: Create, merge, and toggle complex configurations instantly.
 - **🧩 Bindable Fastflags**: We implemented a bind system to the fastflags.
 It also comes with cycle binds too!
-- **🛰️ Silent Updates**: Stay current with automated code and FFlag offset updates.
+- **🛰️ Update Proof**: Stay current with automated code and FFlag offset updates.
-- **🎨 Bloxstrap-Inspired UI**: A professional and beautiful aesthetic providing a seamless user experience.
+- **🎨 Rich UI Themes**: Beautiful aesthetic themes providing a seamless user experience.
 - **🔒 Secure Injection & Undetectable**: A reliable and trace-free deployment pipeline with stealth.
 - **📦 1-Click Installer**: No need to mess with Python or dependencies!
 Simply download and install.